 Exposure: Full sun to partial shade

-Physalis is best sown indoors in early spring, in March or April.
+Physalis performs best when sown indoors in early spring, around the last frost date.
 Seeds can also be direct sown in spring or summer.
 Physalis seeds should germinate in 15-30 days.
 Transplant after last frost.

 Physalis seeds require light to germinate, so need to be sown on the surface of the soil.
-Ideal temperature for germination: 21° to 25°C (70° to 75°F).
+Ideal temperature for germination: 21-25°C (70-75°F).

 Water regularly and cut stems back to ground level in the fall.
 Divide plants in early spring, or simply gather seed and treat as an annual from year to year.